-Spoiler: I’m in a wonderful and loving relationship since 2015.
-The following text doesn’t include much information about that on purpose.
+Please note: I’m in a wonderful and loving relationship since 2015.
+The following text doesn’t include much information about that on purpose and covers my time being single prior to that relationship.

 On a cultural note: Whenever I use the word “dating”, I mean the German way of dating which is: going out for coffee or dinner, getting to know each other, spending time together.
 I don’t mean “serious relationship”, which I think is the American meaning of dating.

-I hope you enjoy reading this piece and I hope even more that it inspires you to take action!
-You’re personal happiness lies in your own hands!
-Reading time is about 16 minutes.
+I hope you enjoy reading this piece and I hope even more that it inspires you to take action.

 Independent Woman Part 1